-- In a large saucepan, heat remaining 1 tablespoon olive oil over medium heat.
-Add garlic and jalapeños and cook for 1 minute.
+- In a large saucepan, heat the remaining 1 tablespoon olive oil over medium heat.
+Add the garlic and jalapeños and cook for 1 minute.
 Add the black beans and heat through.
-Stir in grilled vegetables and chili powder; season with salt and pepper.
-Stir in tomato paste and cook for 2 minutes.
+Stir in the grilled vegetables and chili powder; season with salt and pepper.
+Stir in the tomato paste and cook for 2 minutes.
 Stir in the beer and cook until slightly reduced, about 10 minutes.
-Stir in vegetable broth and simmer over low heat until thickened, about 5 minutes.
+Stir in the vegetable broth and simmer over low heat until thickened, about 5 minutes.

-- Divide chili among 4 bowls.
+- Divide the chili among 4 bowls.
 Top with cilantro, cheese and sour cream.

 - If you're counting WW Points, be sure to use reduced fat cheddar cheese and low fat sour cream.